BrittneyOleniacz/USGS_Earthquakes/README.md

 #### 1. Get your data set
    The USGS provides earthquake data in a number of different formats, updated in 5 minute increments.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page.
 Click on the data set and capture the URL of the JSON representation provided.
 #### 2. Import & Visualize the Data
-   Using Leaflet, create a map that plots all of the earthquakes from your data set based on their longitude and latitude.
+   Using Leaflet, create a map that plots all of the earthquakes by longitude and latitude.
    * Data markers should reflect:
       * magnitude of the earthquake by the size of the marker
       * depth of the earthquake by color of the marker